woximorks/beardbrosdumpsters/README.md

         - Update statements made to Heroku production server so that the correct images will associate on the articles
         - Added 4 unique blog images that correspond to each article id
         - Other view updates to get rid of bloat

+6. Addressing a bug
+    - 6.1 - Alerts bug due to multiple tags added
+        - The alerts p tag added to the application.html.erb file broke the front end due to that tag also being added within some other views directly.
+Removed every instance I could find for now